 The Westside Water system is operated and managed by Island Water Management, Inc, owned by WWA member Doug Dolstad.
+Paul Huss has recently joined IWM, Inc to serve as Operations Manager.
 A five-member Board serves as the governing body of the Association.
 The Board meets on a regular bi-monthly schedule (usually the 3rd Thursday of the odd month at 7 pm)